White House blocks Fauci from testifying to Congress on coronavirus response

 Top U.S. health official Anthony Fauci will not testify next week to a congressional committee examining the Trump administration's response to the coronavirus pandemic, the White House said on Friday, calling it "counterproductive" to have individuals involved in the response testify.
 The White House issued an emailed statement after a spokesman for the House of Representatives committee holding the hearing said the panel had been informed by Trump administration officials that Fauci had been blocked from testifying.

 Fauci, director of the National Institute of Allergy and Infectious Diseases, has been one of the leading medical experts helping to guide the U.S. response to the highly contagious virus that has swept across the United States.
-Trump and the Democratic-controlled House have repeatedly clashed over lawmakers' attempts to investigate administration actions.
+Trump has repeatedly clashed with the Democratic-controlled House over its moves to investigate his actions or those of his administration.

 ALSO READ